JoymenR/Know-Your-Neighbourhood/README.md

 As most of the users now-a-days use many social media platforms such as Facebook, Instagram, Twitter and also Google.
 So, we can make use of the particular API and fetch their required information from either of these sites so that the user does not have to enter any details manually and the registration/login process becomes seamless.

-In this case the user will have to provide the username and password of the existing API such as Google, Facebook or Twitter and login with that API then we will get the required details from that particular API and the user will be Registered/ Logged In.
+In this case the user will have to provide the username and password of the existing API such as Google, Facebook or Twitter and login with that API then it will get the required details from that particular API and the user will be Registered/ Logged In.

 In total User will be able to register/ login on the portal using an existing API and the portal will consist of the following key pages:
 * Home Page